-What are the Citizens will benefit from: improvements that (i) Better awareness of the location of available car parking spaces citizens can expect (ii) Identification of appropriate car parking locations for long stay users; (iii) Increased numbers of assessible spaces in line with the Refurbishment Program for the Car Parks in the District; (iv) Improved provision for coach parking thereby increasing the number of visitors to the key towns. #1. f.
-11. d How will we measure The following performance measures will be used to measure success: success? (i) Number of additional accessible car parking spaces; (ii) Number of additional Coach Parking spaces within the towns (both on-street and off-street); (iii) Turnover rates in car parks (baseline figure will be identified to measure future improvement) Lead Officer(s) Director of Environment and Place (Supported by Head of Building Control and Licensing and Car Parking Manager)
+What are the Citizens will benefit from: improvements that (i) Better awareness of the location of available car parking spaces citizens can expect (ii) Identification of appropriate car parking locations for long stay users; (iii) Increased numbers of assessible spaces in line with the Refurbishment Program for the Car Parks in the District; (iv) Improved provision for coach parking thereby increasing the number of visitors to the key towns.
+How will we measure The following performance measures will be used to measure success: success? (i) Number of additional accessible car parking spaces; (ii) Number of additional Coach Parking spaces within the towns (both on-street and off-street); (iii) Turnover rates in car parks (baseline figure will be identified to measure future improvement) Load Officer(s) Director of Environment and Direc (Supported by Head of Building Control and Licensing and Car Darking Manager) Lead Officer(s) Director of Environment and Place (Supported by Head of Building Control and Licensing and Car Parking Manager)